jestjs/jest/website/versioned_docs/version-22.0/Troubleshooting.md

 ## Compatibility issues

-Jest takes advantage of new features added to Node 4.
+Jest takes advantage of new features added to Node 6.
 We recommend that you upgrade to the latest stable release of Node.
-The minimum supported version is `v4.0.0`.
-Versions `0.x.x` are not supported.
+The minimum supported version is `v6.0.0`.
+Versions `0.x.x` and `4.x.x` are not supported because the `jsdom` version used in Jest doesn't support Node 4.
+However, if you need to run Jest on Node 4, you can use the `testEnvironment` config to use a [custom environment](https://jestjs.io/docs/en/configuration.html#testenvironment-string) that supports Node 4, such as [`jest-environment-node`](https://yarnpkg.com/en/package/jest-environment-node).

 ## `coveragePathIgnorePatterns` seems to not have any effect.